-Benefit from IR light in low-light conditions using night mode
+Benefit from IR light in low-light conditions by using night mode

 Your camera uses visible light to deliver color images during the day.
 As the available light diminishes, you can set the camera to automatically shift to night mode, in which the camera uses both visible light and near-infrared light to deliver black-and-white images.
-Since the camera uses more of the available light it can deliver brighter, more detailed, images.
+Since the camera uses more of the available light, it can deliver brighter, more detailed images.

-1. Go to Settings > Image > Day and night, and make sure that the IR cut filter is set to Auto.
+- 1. Go to Video > Image > Day-night mode, and make sure that the IR-cut filter is set to Auto. - 2.
+To set the light level at which the camera will shift to night mode, move the Threshold slider toward Bright or Dark.